torvalds/linux/Documentation/rust/coding-guidelines.rst

 Error handling
 --------------

-For some background and guidelines about Rust for Linux specific error handling, please see:
+For some background and guidelines about Rust for GNU/Linux specific error handling, please see:

 	https://rust.docs.kernel.org/kernel/error/type.Result.html#error-codes-in-c-and-rust